Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Direct printing from Matlab/Octave without using the Arduino IDE may crash if Game Boy reboots into the printing session.
 The best is to reboot Arduino to flush decoder text output between games.*

-# The complete list of games compatible with the Game Boy Printer Emulator
+# The complete list of games compatible with the Game Boy Printer and the Printer Emulator

 There is in total 107 games compatible with the Game Boy Printer (and printer emulator).
 I've tested all of them and can certify the printer support with emulator, even if some printing features are very tricky to reach !
 The zip file contains 100% or any% saves ready to use with printer features unlocked for most of the games.
 See the "Game Boy Printer Emulator - Games Support.xlsx" to check the various hints to print from most of the games, obscure Japanese and totally WTF ones included.
-This complete list was established by cross-checking English and Japanese game titles known for using the printer and by rom code analysis to reveal some new ones that were never included in any list published on internet.
-This list was never published online before june 2021:
+This complete list was established by cross-checking English and Japanese game titles known for using the printer and by rom code analysis to reveal some new ones that were never included in any list before.
+This list was never published online before june 2021 and contains probably the entire game collection that uses the printer:

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*